QuentinVincenot/data-cleaning/README.md

 In the dataset I am handling here, the `Category` feature of my data can take normal values, or values that look like **missing/invalid information**.
 I need to clean them up and consider them as a single and same value representing the notion of "missing category" (`missing_value_as_special_category`).

+### c/ Misspelled values

+The `Country` feature of the dataset contains a certain number of countries.
+However, a few of them are sometimes **misspelled**.
+Uniformisation of the values is an important step because it will protect you against wrong interpretations in your future data analysis step (`known_value_spelling_correction`).

 ## 3) Dataset transformation

 ---